Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 that has been specially designed for producing EngageUI apps.
 It makes their design process very simple.

-### EngageUI apps contain a built-in documentation system
+### EngageUI apps have self-documenting interfaces
 An EngageUI app's user interface is documented at 2 levels:
 1. High-level -- The app dashboard provides high-level documentation for the app.
 Pressing Ctrl launches the app dashboard in its current context.